-On most Qantas and Emirates international flights, you can also bring an extra 12kg of checked baggage over and above the allowance shown on your ticket – except on Qantas flights to North and South America, where you can bring a third checked bag of up to 23kg when flying premium economy or economy.
+On most Qantas and Emirates international flights, you can also bring an extra 12kg of checked baggage over and above the allowance shown on your ticket – except on Qantas flights to North and South America, where you can bring one extra bag when booked in business class or premium economy, or two extra checked bags when flying economy.

 When taking a Qantas domestic flight in economy, the normal 1x23kg baggage allowance is boosted to 1x32kg, and when flying with American Airlines, your first checked bag (of up to 23kg) is also free, even if flying on a ticket with no checked baggage included.